 Tribunal: Member T Flood

-Australia has an obligation to protect individuals who are found to be a refugee or to whom other ‘complementary protection’ grounds apply.
-The ‘refugee criterion’ broadly requires applicants to have a ‘well-founded fear of persecution’ and be unable to return to the country of their nationality.
-The complementary protection grounds broadly require that there is ‘a real risk of significant harm’ to the applicant should they be removed from Australia and sent to a receiving country.
+Australia has an obligation under the Migration Act 1958 to protect individuals who can satisfy one of two criteria.
+The ‘refugee criterion’ broadly requires the applicant to have a ‘well-founded fear of persecution’ should they be returned to their country of origin and ‘complementary protection’ grounds require that there would be ‘a real risk of significant harm’ if the applicant were to be removed from Australia and sent to a receiving country – usually the country of origin.